gogetdata/ggd-recipes/docs/source/pkg-info.rst

 This tool provides a resource to help enforce reproducibility.
-The information provide from running :code:`ggd pkg-info` will help to distinguish the data package and allow you to provide such information to other or in a citation
+The information provide from running :code:`ggd pkg-info` will help to distinguish the data package and allow you to provide such information to others or in a citation

 Using ggd pkg-info
 ------------------